shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 }
 ```

 At the end, we added few properties that describe your schema.
 We need to have a way to enter data for models represented by our data schemas.
 This is done on Shoutem Builder.
-Shoutem Builder has `admin pages` that are used for creating content for application and setting the preferences of the extension.
-You can write your own `admin pages` and thus fully customize the way app admin interacts with your extension.
-Shoutem has already made few `admin pages` that you are used to enter data to Shoutem Cloud.
+Shoutem Builder has **Admin Pages** that are to manage the extension, such as for creating the content for application or setting preferences of the extension.
+You can write your own Admin Pages and thus fully customize the way application admin interacts with your extension.
+Shoutem has already made few Admin Pages that you are used to enter data to Shoutem Cloud Storage.

-`Admin pages` are registered to specific extension shortcut.
-Add `admin page` to `OpenRestaurantsList` shortcut and specify for which `data schema` you want to enter data:
+Admin Pages are registered to a specific extension shortcut.
+Add Admin Page to `openRestaurantsList` shortcut and specify for which Data Schema you want to enter data:

 ```JSON{12-18}
 #file: extension.json